In the USA RCA produced a promotional coloring book, which included an illustration of William Russell in his role as Sir Lancelot.

 This is a small subsection showing many of the promotional Book-matches that appear to have been produced, for the most part by ABC TV in the midlands but a few are from other companies.
 These were purely promotional items within the business and at Christmas parties for agents and producers you would find a tray of these on the bar or tables at the event.
 A different selection of them being produced each year.

 There are several different styles to the ABC match-books depending on which year they were produced for.

 The earliest style features photograph from the series the writing in black next to or below the photograph.
 Studio logo is on rear cover.
 This type seems to be from around 1961.

 With the fourth style, the match-books are narrower closer to being almost square as opposed to the earlier wider oblong match-books.
-These go back to the photograph been on the front cover with the studio logo on the back, with text written inside.
+These go back to the photograph being on the front cover with the studio logo on the back, with text written inside.
 These appear to be from around 1965.

 These are the only styles of ABC Television match-books to have been encountered so far.
-The collection does also contain a few other TV related match-books as well which are not from ABC television.
+The collection does also contain a few other TV-related match-books as well which are not from ABC television.

 1960’s children’s comic.
 Features both text and strip stories relating to many classic TV series of the period.

 The Green Hornet “Horror in Wax”